What Is a Roth IRA?

 Finally, to parents of young adult children: if you’re wondering about the best way to offer a young adult a way forward in life, it’s hard to imagine more bang-for-buck than a Roth IRA.
 A gift to open a Roth or contribute to one will help pull them to financial independence more effectively than virtually anything else.
 It is a gift that will pay for decades to come.

 This post is adapted from Paul Meloan's Vested Interest blog, where it originally appeared on March 5, 2019.
-This content is intended for informational purposes only.
-Please consult your financial or legal professionals for specific information regarding your individual situation.
+This content is developed from sources believed to be providing accurate information as of the date of publication, and is intended for informational purposes only.
+Please consult your financial professionals for specific information regarding your individual situation.
+Past performance does not guarantee future results.
+All investing involves risk, including risk of loss.